 Because I am allowed to convert a Traditional IRA to a Roth IRA regardless of income, I then convert the non-deductible Traditional IRA to a Roth IRA and pay income tax on any amount of the account balance being converted that has not already been taxed.
 In our case, that’s zero since we’ve included the contribution amount in our taxable income, so we pay no taxes on the conversion.

 The end process leaves me with a $5,500 contribution to my Roth IRA.
 This is known as the “backdoor” Roth IRA contribution.
 Congress and the IRS are very aware of the loophole and so far have decided not to close it.
-Vanguard even publishes guidance on the benefits of the backdoor conversion.
+Vanguard even mentions the backdoor conversion on its site.

 Do I Need To Contribute via the Backdoor?